zxzhao0/C2SER/README.md

 ### 1. Feature Extraction

-You can download the pre-trained [Emotion2vec-S model](https://drive.google.com/drive/folders/1LWWi6bahzn7fJP4fCgPleOyQ30sD_BWO?usp=drive_link) and put it in the "C2SER/Emotion2Vec-S/ckpt" folder.
+You can download the pre-trained [Emotion2vec-S model](https://drive.google.com/drive/folders/1LWWi6bahzn7fJP4fCgPleOyQ30sD_BWO?usp=drive_link) and put it in the `./Emotion2Vec-S/ckpt` folder.
 Meanwhile. we have provided the pretrained checkpoints in the huggingface model hub.
 You can also download ckpt file from here[xxxx].
 We also provide [here](https://drive.google.com/drive/folders/12AOVJT7I9GSLJnjHa-Elc-UKgog-mZR2) the feature files for the Emo-Emilia dataset extracted using Emotion2vec-S.

-If you want to extract features using Emotion2Vec-S，, you will also need to provide a `wav.scp` file and place it in the `./Emotion2Vec-S directory`.
+If you want to extract features using Emotion2Vec-S，you will also need to provide a `wav.scp` file and place it in the `./Emotion2Vec-S` directory.
 Here is an example of the `wav.scp` file:：
 ```pgsql
 audio_name1 /path/to/audio_name1.wav
 audio_name2 /path/to/audio_name2.wav